 The tree presents a cone-shaped wall of gold-green leaves.
 Behind this front and in deep shade is its main trunk, encircled by its auxilliary trunks which stab the ground at intervals.

 No shadows anywhere.
 No falling down in dark drunken Dionysian thumping heaps.

 Winter aconite and common snowdrop at the foot of a Japanese cornel on March 11, 2019 at Winterthur, Delaware

 Apollo is to be thanked for the light of spring and summer still here in early autumn.
 I can thread my needle and work without eye strain.

-The Japanese cornel as it will be – barring an act of the gods – on April 1 of this year when it will be in bloom.
+The cornelian cherry (Cornus mas, a dogwood) as it will be – barring an act of the gods – on April 1 of this year when it will be in bloom.